Quinta Vergara: Palace Vergara

-The Palacio Vergara is the former home of Jose Francisco Vergara, the founder of Viña del Mar.
+The Vergara Palace is the former home of Jose Francisco Vergara, the founder of Viña del Mar.
 The home was built by the Vergara family in 1910 in a Venetian Gothic style.
 The home serves as a replacement to the family's former home, which was destroyed in the 1906 Valparaíso earthquake.
 In 1941 the city bought the building and it was converted into a museum of fine art, which features over 60 works of art.
 The park around the home features sculptures and statues, including a bust of writer Gabriela Mistral.

 Quinta Vergara Amphitheater

 The Quinta Vergara Amphitheater was built after the first Viña del Mar International Song Festival.

 Artequin Museum of Viña del Mar

 The Artequin Museum of Viña del Mar opened in 2008.
 It is an interactive based museum, which features a collection of photographic reproductions of major works from Western art history.